NLnetLabs/cascade/doc/manual/source/before-you-start.rst

   out with an alternate version depending on the exact signing policy of the operator, especially for scenarios such as multi-signer.

-- The _optional_ `kmip2pkcs11` daemon which receives KMIP TCP TLS requests and converts them into PKCS#11 operations executed against a loaded PKCS#11 module.
+- The *optional* :program:`kmip2pkcs11` daemon which receives KMIP TCP TLS requests and converts them into PKCS#11 operations executed against a loaded PKCS#11 module.
 This separation of concerns:
     - permits Cascade to work with KMIP and/or PKCS#11 compatible HSMs in